|

 gumbo break it into as many pieces as you can and bag it up to put

-in the ice box.
+in the ice box or freezer.

 You can use your roasting pan to put the